teleprint-me/py.gpt.prompt/README.md

 -   Integration with more third-party APIs and services.

 I welcome feedback and ideas on these planned features, as well as suggestions for new ones!

+## Updates

+As of May 17, 2023, several major changes and updates have been made:

+1. The `read_file`, `list_directory`, `git`, and `tree` commands have been deprecated.
+These functionalities are now provided by the more flexible and robust subprocess command, which uses `/` as a prefix to detect a command.
+The `read_file` and `list_directory` commands have improved security features that prevent unauthorized access to sensitive files and directories.
+Only the paths specified in the allowed paths of the configuration can be accessed.

+2. User Access Control (UAC) has been improved to provide more secure command execution.
+The security policy now better restricts the execution of potentially unsafe commands, providing an additional layer of security for the system.

+3. The `/browse` command has been introduced.
+This feature fetches HTML from a specified URL, converts it into Markdown format, and caches it locally.
+If the content has been previously fetched and exists in the local cache, the command will return the cached content.

+4. Improvements to the `/rss` command.
+It now fetches and displays full-text articles from an RSS feed.
+The fetched content is processed to ensure improved readability, removing excess whitespace and preserving important formatting.

+5. The help message (`/help` command) has been updated to reflect these changes and provide clear, concise explanations of the available commands.